-G. Any disclosures that the licensee makes under section 603(d)(2)(A)(iii) of the federal Fair Credit Reporting Act (15 U.S.C.
-1681a(d)(2)(A)(iii)) (that is, notices regarding the ability to opt out of disclosures of information among affiliates);

-H. The licensee's policies and practices with respect to protecting the confidentiality and security of nonpublic personal information; and

-I. Any disclosure that the licensee makes under paragraph (2)(C)2.

-2. Description of parties subject to exceptions.
-If a licensee discloses nonpublic personal financial information as authorized under subsections (4)(B) and (4)(C), the licensee is not required to list those exceptions in the initial or annual privacy notices required by subsections (2)(A) and (2)(B).
+- G. Any disclosures that the licensee makes under section 603(d)(2)(A)(iii) of the federal Fair Credit Reporting Act (15 U.S.C.
+1681a(d)(2)(A)(iii)) (that is, notices regarding the ability to opt out of disclosures of information among affiliates); - H. The licensee's policies and practices with respect to protecting the confidentiality and security of nonpublic personal information: and - I. Any disclosure that the licensee makes under paragraph (2)(C)2. - 2.
+If a licensee discloses nonpublic personal financial information as authorized under subsections (4)(B) and (4)(C), the licensee is not required to list those exceptions in the initial or annual privacy notices provided pursuant to subsections (2)(A) and (2)(B).
 When describing the categories of parties to whom disclosure is made, the licensee is required to state only that it makes disclosures to other affiliated or nonaffiliated third parties, as applicable, as permitted by law.